SEND & children with additional needs

 We have a dedicated Inclusion Team who are senior leaders in our school who, working closely with The Head Teacher, ensure all children have the very best opportunities and access to the curriculum.
 Working together in this way we can support children and families in a variety of ways including safeguarding, attendance, SEN/D and health referrals.
 As all of these areas have a big impact on children's learning, we feel it is important to work with parents to support them and their children wherever possible.

 From 1 September 2014, Statements of Special Educational Need were replaced by Education, Health and Care Plans (EHCP).
 The new EHCP will give the same statutory protection, but now cover from birth to age 25 and will extend the rights to young people in further education and training, including apprenticeships, who currently have a Learning Disability Assessment (LDA).
+You can ask Cumbria County Council to carry out an assessment if you think your child needs an EHC plan.
+Find out more by clicking here.

 Family Fund are the UK's largest grant-giving organisation helping low-income families caring for children and young people with disabilities or serious illnesses.
 Find out more by clicking here.